Boost Chimney Draft with Chimney Fans: A Complete Guide

 What is a Chimney Fan?

-A chimney fan is a mechanical device installed at the top of the chimney to improve airflow.
+A chimney fan is a mechanical device installed at the chimney top to improve airflow.
 These fans work by creating negative pressure within the chimney, pulling smoke, gases, and other byproducts of combustion out of the flue and into the open air.

 How Do Chimney Fans Work?